sambouguerra/aijs/README.md

 # aijs

-#To use this package:
+#To test this package:
-+ npm i aijs
 + npm test

+#To try this package
++ checkout the examples

 #done
 + LinearRegression